 The TXCPA Peer Review Committee is authorized by the Standards to decide on the need for and nature of any additional follow-up actions required as a condition of acceptance of the firm's peer review.
-During the report acceptance process, the peer review committee evaluates the need for follow-up actions based on the nature, significance, pattern, and pervasiveness of engagement deficiencies.
-The peer review committee also considers the comments noted by the reviewer and the firm's response thereto.
-If the firm's response contains remedial actions which are comprehensive, genuine, and feasible, then the committee may decide to not recommend further follow-up actions.
+During the report acceptance process, the Peer Review Committee evaluates the need for follow-up actions based on the nature, significance, pattern, and pervasiveness of engagement deficiencies.
+The Peer Review Committee also considers the comments noted by the reviewer and the firm's response thereto.
+If the firm's response contains remedial actions which are comprehensive, genuine, and feasible, then the committee may decide not to recommend further follow-up actions.
 Follow-up actions are remedial and educational in nature and are imposed in an attempt to strengthen the performance of the firm.
 A review can have multiple follow-up actions.

-Type of Follow-Up Action AICPA Peer Review Program TXCPA Peer Review Program Agree to take/submit proof of certain CPE 291 52 Submit to review of nonconforming engagements 17 2 Agree to pre-issuance reviews by team captain/outside party 22 1 Agree to post-issuance reviews by team captain/outside party 40 14 Agree to review of remedial actions by team captain/outside party 3 0 Submit monitoring or inspection report to team captain or committee 5 0 Submit to outside party revisit on non-conforming engagements 23 2 Submit evidence of proper firm licensure to committee 1 0 Agree to hire outside party or consultant for inspection 1 0 Team Captain to review Quality Control Document 1 0 Other 2 0 Total 406 71
+Type of Follow-Up Action AICPA Peer Review Program TXCPA Peer Review Program Agree to take/submit proof of certain CPE 226 51 Agree to pre-issuance reviews by team captain/outside party 13 6 Agree to post-issuance reviews by team captain/outside party 30 13 Submit monitoring or inspection report to team captain or committee 2 0 Submit to outside party to revisit on non-conforming engagements 34 3 Submit evidence of proper firm licensure to committee 1 0 Agree to hire outside party or consultant for inspection 1 0 Team captain to review Quality Control Document 1 0 Other 1 0 Total 309 73